null

 Qi (气):

-Qi is the vital life force or energy that flows through the body, sustaining physical and spiritual health.
-In CCM, Qi is essential for all bodily functions and circulates through channels called meridians.
-When Qi is abundant and flowing freely, health is maintained; blockages or deficiencies in Qi can lead to illness or discomfort.
-Practices such as acupuncture, herbal medicine, and qi gong aim to balance and promote the smooth flow of Qi.
+Qi is the vital life force that animates the body and sustains both physical and spiritual health.
+In Classical Chinese Medicine, Qi governs all bodily functions and flows through pathways known as meridians.
+When Qi is abundant and moves freely, the body remains in a state of harmony.
+However, blockages or deficiencies in Qi can result in illness or discomfort.
+Practices such as acupuncture, herbal medicine, and qi gong are designed to regulate and enhance the flow of Qi, supporting overall vitality and well-being.

 Traditional Chinese Medicine (TCM):